Portugal City Travel Guide: Estoril & Cascais

 - Lively eating, drinking & night life scene.

 - Easy access to Lisbon, Estoril & Sintra.

 - Still active fishing port.

 More vibrant, younger and less exclusive than nearby Estoril, Cascais is famed for its traditional black and white calçada wave-patterned pavements, fine seafood restaurants and lively seafront street cafes.
 The main bar and restaurant strip is centered on the pedestrianized Rua Frederico Arouca and the more raucous Largo Luis de Camoes.
-There's a colorful market every Wednesday on Rua do Mercado, an early morning fish market at between Praia da Ribeira and Praia da Rainha and occasional evening bullfights in the summer in the Praca de Touros Avenida Pedro Alvares Cabral to the west of the center.
+There's a colorful market every Wednesday on Rua do Mercado and an early morning fish market between Praia da Ribeira and Praia da Rainha.

 The Parque Municipal da Gandarinha is a pleasant open space containing the nineteenth century stately home of Irishman Jorge O'Neill - the Museu Condes de Castro Guimaraes (Tel 214 825 407).
 Also worth a visit is the Museu do Mar (Tel 214 825 400) which charts the area's connections with the sea.

 The Casa das Historias Paula Rego (www.casadashistoriaspaularego.com; Avenida da República, 300) is a striking modern building designed by award-winning Portuguese architect Eduardo Souto de Moura.
 The museum exhibits the work of London-based Paula Rego, one of the leading Portuguese artists of the 20th and 21st centuries.
 In the same green area is the Museu do Mar, the former Sporting Clube de Cascais, sponsored by King Carlos I (1863-1908), which was the venue for open-air games including tennis, cricket and the first game of football played in Portugal.